NeuroBox3D/app_Neurolucida/README.md

     ughub install Neurolucida_app

-If you have not installed the corresponding UG4 plugin, then you need to install an additional package:

-    ughub install Neurolucida

 ## How to use the example scripts ##
 Once you compiled UG4 and after sourcing 'ugbash'
 (cf. https://github.com/UG4/ughub/wiki#compilation-of-ug4),